Avoid Prescription Drug Abuse by Asking These Questions

 Following prescription drug detox, patients can receive behavioral therapies that help them modify negative behaviors and thought-processes, and that teach them new strategies for managing cravings and avoiding relapse.
 Group and family counseling are also included in most drug detox programs to help patients improve their relationships with friends, family, and other community members.

-If you or someone you love needs help recovering from prescription drug abuse, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help recovering from prescription drug abuse, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring staff members will discuss your drug detox options, and help you find a nearby treatment center devoted to helping you achieve an addiction-free lifestyle.